D4C-lolu/Library-App/README.md

-A song library app that lets the user create a list of their favpurite songs
+A song library app that lets the user create a list of their favourite songs